Please note that public applications for the GNC 2024 are not yet open.

 What is the dress code for the GNC?

-The dress code for the opening two days of the conference is smart/casual while participants are expected to wear business attire for the final simulation.
+The dress code for the opening days of the conference is smart/casual while participants are expected to wear business attire for the final simulation.
 Depending on external events organised as part of the conference program this may be subject to change.
 A detailed schedule including any dress requirements will be sent out prior to the conference.

 Is there financial support available to help me attend the GNC?